alibabacloud-automation/terraform-alicloud-wordpress/README.md

 1. Set `create_rds_mysql = false`, and ECS Instance will install MySql and then to deploy Wordpress.
 2. Set `create_rds_mysql = true`, and it will create a new Rds instance and MySql, and then to deploy Wordpress.

-## Terraform versions

-This module requires Terraform 0.12 and Terraform Provider AliCloud 1.56.0+.

 ## Usage

 #### Create a RDS mysql to deploy wordpress